Free IBEW Aptitude Practice Test

 What Is the IBEW Aptitude Test?

-The IBEW aptitude test (officially the NJATC Aptitude Test) is a standardized exam required for entry into IBEW electrical apprenticeship programs.
+The IBEW aptitude test (officially the NJATC Aptitude Test, now developed by the electrical training ALLIANCE) is a standardized exam required for entry into IBEW electrical apprenticeship programs.
 It measures algebra and math ability, reading comprehension, number sequences, and mechanical reasoning.
 Scores range from 1–9 and are combined with an interview score to rank applicants.

 What Score Do You Need to Pass the IBEW Aptitude Test?

 Most IBEW locals require a minimum combined score of 4.0 on a scale of 1–9 to pass the aptitude test.
+Individual locals publish the same thresholds — IBEW Local 81’s aptitude-test page, for example, states that “applicants are scored on a scale of 1-9” and that a score of 4 or higher qualifies for an interview.
 Scores of 6.0 or higher are considered competitive and result in higher placement on the apprenticeship waiting list.
 The math section is weighted more heavily than reading comprehension.

 What Is a Good Score on the IBEW Aptitude Test?